Spa Francorchamps: The Ultimate Track Guide

 Image: © Andrew Balfour

 It was announced in June 2018 that the circuit would remain the host of the Belgian Grand Prix until at least 2021.
-Spa Francorchamps has been unable to secure a long term future on the calendar but will host the Belgian Grand Prix once more in 2025, thanks to the signing of a deal in October 2023.
+Spa Francorchamps had been unable to secure a long term future on the calendar, signing single-year deals.
+However, in January 2025, Formula 1 announced a longer-term deal for the Belgian Grand Prix.
+The race will become a rotational round from 2027 onwards, losing its slot on the calendar in 2028 and 2030.
+The new contract runs until 2031.

 LEARN MORE ABOUT SPA FRANCORCHAMPS